-Pain levels can vary from person to person.
+Pain levels can vary form person to person.
+Some women experience discomfort in the buttock which is usually temporary.
 There are a variety of methods of pain relief that we can use so that you remain comfortable.
-Many patients are given a hand-held device to control their pain called a patient controlled analgesia system (PCA), which enables you to give to yourself appropriate levels of pain relief according to how you are feeling.
+Many patients are given a hand held device to control their pain called a patient controlled analgesia system (PCA), which enables you to give to yourself appropriate levels of pain relief according to how you are feeling.